AbiJays/Static-and-Dynamic-PDA-Tests/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
+  # Indented too far left so is not under card_game
   total
   # total means nothing, it has not been assigned anything so is not a usable variable.
   for card in cards:
     total += card.value
     return "You have a total of" + total
     # identation of return statement is incorrect.
-Needs to be at the same level at for in order to get total, otherwise it will iterate evey loop.
+Needs to be at the same level as "for" in order to get total, otherwise it will iterate evey loop.
 ```